-The Henry Hub and WTI swaps are subject to locational basis risk as these forward contracts are based on pricing at the Henry Hub or WTI delivery points, whereas PGP's oil and gas properties produce and deliver at various delivery points.
+The Henry Hub and WTI swaps are subject to locational basis risk as these forward contracts are based on pricing at the Henry Hub or WTI delivery points; whereas, PGP's oil and gas properties produce and deliver at various delivery points.
+PGP has hedged a portion of the locational basis risk through forward basis swaps.